evtimovi/robust_physical_perturbations/lisa-cnn-attack/README.md

 In both of these folders, the `model` subfolder contains the final tensorflow checkpoint and `noisy_images` holds images with the perturbation applied to them saved at regular intervals during the attack optimization.

 The `optimization_output_*.txt` files hold the printouts of the optimization parameters.
 Use these values in `run_noise_to_big_img.sh`  if you want to replicate any one optimization run.

+## Classify Using the Model
+The model is to be found under `models/all_r_ivan`.
+To classify images using it run `python manyclassify.py --attack_srcdir <folder>` where `<folder>` is the path to a folder **of only 32 by 32 png images**.
+This code is *not* set up to auto-resize images or throw away non-png files in the directory, so it might error out if you don't follow that guideline.

+## Attack Code and Cleverhans
+The attack graph itself and the code to run it are in the files `gennoise_many_images.py` and `utils.py`.
+We also include an older version of the core of the [cleverhans](https://github.com/tensorflow/cleverhans) library.
+It carries its own MIT license.